EU, Japan seal free trade in signal to Trump

 Much remained unclear or unresolved, their leader Ska Keller said, calling also for it to do more to stop Japanese whaling.

-EU tariffs of up to 10 percent on Japanese cars will be phased out over seven years, EU officials said.
-Most EU food exports, including chocolate and biscuits, will see tariffs end over time, though for hard cheeses like Parmesan that will take 15 years -- and even longer for Japan's protected soft cheese.
+EU tariffs of up to 10 percent on Japanese cars will be phased out over seven years.
+Most EU food exports, including chocolate and biscuits, will see tariffs end over time.
+Duty of up to 29 percent on hard cheeses like Parmesan will fall to zero over 15 years.
+Quotas on soft cheeses like feta and mozzarella will still protect Japan's culturally sensitive dairy sector.

 Japan will respect over 200 EU geographic protections on product names, like Parma ham or Polish wodka.
 Scotch whisky might not benefit, however, as Britain leaves the EU in 2019.